dhivyasreedhar/dhivyasreedhar.github.io/_portfolio/3-twin-stick-shooter-game.md

 ---
 title: "Spoken Digit Recognition"
-excerpt: "A tool to recognize a spoken digit"
+excerpt: "A tool to recognize a spoken digit from an audio file"
 collection: game
 ---